 - An alternative to legal proceedings: You don't need a lawyer.

-Our next step is to confirm that the person making the complaint has tried to resolve their issue directly with the service provider.
-This is often the quickest and easiest way to resolve an issue and we are legally required to recommend this happens before we deal with it.
+Next we consider whether the person making the complaint has tried resolving it directly with their provider first.
+This is often the quickest and easiest way to resolve an issue and we're legally required to recommend this happens before we deal with it.
 We have tips on how to make complaints and can also provide advice by phone.
-Some people may have a good reason why they cannot contact the service provider.
+Some people may have good reasons why they can't contact their service provider.